mashbash2150/MeetYourMaker/README.md

 ### **_Description_**

-#### Welcome to "Meet Your Maker", a platform that recognizes and celebrates the unsung hobbyists, doers, creators and makers of the world.
+#### Welcome to "Meet Your Maker" - a platform that recognizes and celebrates the unsung hobbyists, doers, creators and makers of the world.
+Curious about the talent that lives in your neighborhood?
 Looking for someone to build you a dining room table?
 Bake a cake for your birthday party?
 Fabricate and 3D print a custom part for your motorcycle?
-Meet Your Maker will connect you with local talent to help you accomplish your task.
-The site is multi-focuesed, serving as a directory for hireable local talent that would otherwise have little to no exposure, a meeting place for like-minded creatives, and a buisness platform where jobs can be commissioned.
+Meet Your Maker will connect you with local doers to help you accomplish your task.
+The site is multi-focuesed, serving as a directory for hireable local talent that would otherwise have little to no exposure, a meeting place for like-minded creatives, and (post-MVP) a buisness platform where jobs can be commissioned.

 ---